-The piece intends to shift readers focus towards thyroid disorders, their causes and symptoms and treatments available.
+The piece intends to shift readers’ focus towards thyroid disorders, their causes and symptoms, and the treatments available.

 All about the ‘Thyroid’

 The human body’s regulator, the thyroid gland is located in the front of our neck and wraps around the windpipe or trachea.
 The thyroid resonates with the shape of a butterfly; a small part in the middle and two wide parts extending around the side of the throat.

 If you place your fingers on the sides of your Adam’s apple and swallow, you’ll feel your thyroid gland sliding under your fingers.